 Creating Instances with Struct Update Syntax

-It’s often useful to create a new instance of a struct that includes most of the values from another instance of the same type, but changes some.
+It’s often useful to create a new instance of a struct that includes most of the values from another instance of the same type, but changes some of them.
 You can do this using struct update syntax.

-First, in Listing 5-6 we show how to create a new User instance in user2 regularly, without the update syntax.
+First, in Listing 5-6 we show how to create a new User instance in user2 in the regular way, without the update syntax.
 We set a new value for email but otherwise use the same values from user1 that we created in Listing 5-2.

 src/main.rs